JingShing-Python/Pygame-Helper-Class/README.md

 ## Pygame-Helper-Class

 Classes help you make game with pygame.
+They are individual but unique and helpful.
+Specific feature can be done by a class or a file.
+It's convenient to import in your project.

 ## Manual